-Gluten Free Beaver Tails!
+Gluten Free Beaver Tail Recipe!

-Not only was the scope pretty big - Canadian food! - I decided that I wanted to provide gluten-free versions for (almost) everything, as well.
+Not only was the scope pretty big - Canadian food! - but I provided gluten-free versions for (almost) everything in it, as well!

 I think only 2-3 of the 120+ recipes do not have a gluten-free version.
 It’s kinda hard to make a gluten free version of Winnipeg Style Rye bread, for instance, given that rye itself is glutenny!

 Doing it this way guarantees the best results, and tends to turn out a product that’s as good as the real thing, if not *completely* indistinguishable from the original.

-These pastries are based on a well known, extremely popular pastry, widely available at festivals and fairs across Canada.
-Whole wheat dough is stretched out to long ovals and fried, then topped with a variety of goodies.
+In the source matieral, whole wheat dough is stretched out to long ovals and fried, then topped with a variety of goodies.
 You can go as basic as a brushing of melted butter and sprinkle of cinnamon sugar, or go more wild.

 Well, I’m proud to say I succeeded in both!
 This dough makes a very soft BeaverTail, with none of the “gluten-free” texture issues.